P7CoreOrg/OpenIdConnect.MiddleMan.Flows/README.md

 # OpenIdConnect.MiddleMan.Flows
-Sometimes just logging in isn't enough
+Sometimes just doing a login isn't enough

 The OIDC.MiddleMan app calls googles [Discovery Document](https://accounts.google.com/.well-known/openid-configuration), replaces the authorization_endpoint with our own.
 We are telling clients that we are the authority and thanks to the fact that the response lets us point to other endpoints helps.